 A second Grand Tour podium followed at the 2011 Vuelta a Espana before Wiggins embarked on a near-perfect run in 2012 which saw him win four races on his way to winning the 2012 Tour de France yellow jersey.

 His 2012 Olympics win cemented his position not just within his sport, but as a household name in Britain.

-His easy charm in front of the press was legendary and he won the BBC Sports Personality of the Year.
+His natural charm in front of the press was legendary, and he won the BBC Sports Personality of the Year.

 2013 brought further success, including the Tour of Britain title, and in 2014 Wiggins won the World Time Trial Championships.

 In 2015, Wiggins signed a contract extension with Team Sky, before transferring to his newly found Team WIGGINS to prepare alongside other members of the British track endurance squad for the team pursuit at the 2016 Rio Olympics.

 On 7th June 2015, Wiggins broke the hour record, riding 54.536km (33.881 mi).